Hi I’m Ian Wyllie, Welcome to Sailing Trilleen…

 Solo Round Britain and Ireland

 Sailing solo Round Britain and Ireland is one of the biggest sailing challenges available in home waters.
-I’m doing with disabilities which affect my mood, mobility and broader health making an even bigger challenge.
+I’m doing with disabilities which affect my mood, mobility and continence which make it an even bigger challenge.

 I’m sailing in Trilleen, my aged Vancouver 27 who is on a rehabilitation journey of her own, an 8.5m yacht with a long keel making for a stable and safe sailing platform.